qelectrotech/qelectrotech-doc/source/users/element/element_parts/polygon.rst

     :Coordinates:

-        The polygon points coordinates (x, y) can be defined and storaged in a list.
+        The polygon points coordinates (x, y) can be defined and stored in a list.

 .. _workspace: ../../element/element_editor/interface/workspace.html
 .. _toolbar: ../../element/element_editor/interface/toolbars.html